top of page

 The main activities are as follows:

 1. Get management support - easier said than done!
-This typically involves raising management’s awareness of the costs and benefits of having an ISO/IEC 27001 compliant ISMS.
-A great way to start is to raise management’s awareness of some of the key current information risks and potential good practice controls (drawn from ISO/IEC 27002) that are not yet in place, perhaps through a “gap analysis” (an outline risk assessment and overview of the work needed to achieve conformity) followed by a business case and/or strategy for the security improvement (ISMS implementation) program.
+This typically involves raising management’s awareness of the costs and benefits of having an ISO/IEC 27001 ISMS.
+A great way to start is to raise management’s awareness of some of the key current information risks and good practice controls (perhaps drawn from ISO/IEC 27002) that are not yet in place, through a “gap analysis” (an outline risk assessment and overview of the work needed to achieve conformity) followed by a business case and/or strategy for the security improvement (ISMS implementation) program.

-3. Inventory your information assets - although not esential, a reasonable inventory or list of information systems, networks, databases, data items, documents etc. will be used in various ways e.g. to confirm that the ISMS scope is appropriate, identify business-critical and other especially valuable or vulnerable assets etc.
+3. Inventory your information assets - although not essential, a reasonable inventory or list of information systems, networks, databases, data items, documents etc. will be used in various ways e.g. to confirm that the ISMS scope is appropriate, identify business-critical and other especially valuable or vulnerable assets, nominate their owners etc.

 4. Conduct an information risk assessment - ideally using a recognised formal method but a custom process may be acceptable if applied methodically.